galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > #### Kmer Content
 >
-> FastQC does a generic analysis of all of the short nucleotide of length k (kmer, with k = 7 by default) starting at each positon along the read in the library to find those which do not have even coverage through the length of your reads.
+> FastQC does a generic analysis of all of the short nucleotide sequences of length k (kmer, with k = 7 by default) starting at each position along the read in the library to find those which do not have an even coverage through the length of your reads.
 Any given kmer should be evenly represented across the length of the read.
 >
-> FastQC will report the list of kmers which appear at specific positions with greater than expected frequency.
-This can find a number of different sources of bias in the library which can include the presence of read-through adapter sequences building up on the end of the sequences.
-The presence of any overrepresented sequences in the library (such as adapter dimers) causes the kmer plot to be dominated by the kmer these sequences contain, and then it's not always easy to see if there are other interesintg biases are present.
+> FastQC will report the list of kmers which appear at specific positions with a greater than expected frequency.
+This can be due to different sources of bias in the library which can include the presence of read-through adapter sequences building up on the end of the sequences.
+The presence of any overrepresented sequences in the library (such as adapter dimers) causes the kmer plot to be dominated by the kmer these sequences contain, and then it's not always easy to see if there are other interesting biases are present.
 >
-> The following example is from a high quality DNA-Seq library.
-The biased Kmers near the start of the read likely are due to slight, sequence dependent efficiency of DNA shearing or a result of random priming:
+> The following example is from a high-quality DNA-Seq library.
+The biased kmers nearby the start of the read likely are due to slight sequence dependent efficiency of DNA shearing or a result of random priming:
 >
 > ![Adapter Content](../../images/quality-control/kmer_content.png "Kmer content")
 >